 Castle Buildings Flower BedsThe Heswall Society/Heswall in Bloom are hugely grateful to The Mill Shop, Claire House, Hallmark and Cain of Heswall who have each agreed to 'Adopt a Bed' outside their shops in Castle Buildings.
 The beds are planted and maintained throughout the year by volunteer members of the Society, lead by Angie Mounsey.

 One of the major difficulties we face is keeping the beds adequately watered, particularly during dry spells, without a readily available tap!
 Because of this, it has been necessary for volunteers to bring large quantities of water with them by car which can be extremely onerous.
 Now, by adopting the various flower beds, these four businesses have very kindly agreed to share the job of watering between them, for which the Society is immensely grateful and has donated some bright red watering cans!
-Hopefully all those who enjoy the flower beds will also show these businesses how much their work is valued. |
+Hopefully all those who enjoy the flower beds will also show these businesses how much their work is valued.
+Book Share KioskFor the full story on how our Telephone Box was rescued and repurposed click here